citp/privacy-policy-historical/c/cd/cdw/cdw.com.md

+Other third parties may collect information about you through our Sites, including personally identifiable information about your online activities over time and across different websites when you use our Sites.
+Some third parties provide us with analytics services and collect the type of information described above.
+Some third parties collect information on behalf of CDW and others for online advertising purposes described below.

 **ONLINE ADVERTISEMENTS**

 We may use information collected using third party cookies and Web beacons on our Sites and in our emails to deliver CDW advertising displayed to you on third party sites.
 We also use cookie information to know when you return to our Site after visiting these third party sites.
 We use this information and other information about you, including order and cart activity information, to try to understand your interests and show you relevant advertising and information about products and services offered by CDW and its partners.

 Certain third party ad networks may automatically collect information about your visits to this and other websites, your IP address, your ISP, and the browser you use to visit our Site (but not your name, address, email address or telephone number).
 They do this using cookies, Web beacons or other technologies.
 Information collected may be used, among other things, to deliver advertising relevant to your interests and to better understand the usage and visitation of our Site and the other sites tracked by these third parties.
 This policy does not apply to, and we are not responsible for, cookies or Web beacons in third party ads, and we encourage you to check the privacy policies of advertisers and/or ad services to learn about their use of cookies and other technology.
-If you would like more information about this practice and your choices, [click here](http://www.networkadvertising.org/understanding-online-advertising/what-are-my-options).
+If you would like more information about this practice and your choices, [click here](http://www.aboutads.info/choices/#completed).

 **USE OF INFORMATION WE COLLECT**